IPGP/geodezyx/README.md

 We thank them for their work and their indirect contribution to this toolbox.
 Namely:
   * Goudarzi, M.A., Cocard, M. & Santerre, R. EPC: Matlab software to estimate Euler pole parameters.
 GPS Solut 18, 153–162 (2014). https://doi.org/10.1007/s10291-013-0354-4
-  * Caroline Geisert, ENSTA ParisTech, for the plate motion model functions, based on Goudarzi et al.'s work.
+  * Caroline Geisert, ENSTA Bretagne, for the plate motion model functions, based on Goudarzi et al.'s work.
   * Yann-Treden Tranchant, LIENSs La Rochelle, for the ocean circulation model and OBP processing functions.
   * Jean-Mathieu Nocquet and its PYACS toolbox for the plate motion model functions. https://github.com/JMNocquet/pyacs36